OdionOseiwe/PANCAKEFARM_MASTERCHEF-REVIEW/README.md

 Function balanceOf():

-This function is called balanceof is takes in address account as a parameter its public , its overrides balanceOf in IBEP.sol and given the key which is the address it can query the balance of an address
+This function is called balanceof is takes in address account as a parameter its public, its overrides balanceOf in IBEP.sol and given the key which is the address it can query the balance of an address

 ```solidity
   function _transfer(